 The Carboniferous Coal Measures coals of Northumberland contain anomalous concentrations of Se, significantly enriched compared to the average of UK and world coals.
 Pyrite is the main mode of occurrence for Se in the analysed samples.
 Enrichment across sample sites in Northumberland suggests a regional influence on concentrations.
 Coals are highly pyritic, with evidence for multiple stages of pyrite generation (early disseminated and later cleat-filling pyrite).
 While microbially-formed (earlier) pyrite can enrich Se above UK and world mean compositions, the later-formed (later diagenetic and hydrothermal), more spatially abundant cleat-filling pyrite shows significant enrichment of Se up to 250 ppm in sampled seams.
-Trace element enrichment in this region is likely influenced by seawater distribution, and dykes and associated deformation may also locally affect Se content of coals at the Shotton Opencast Surface Mine.
+Trace element enrichment in this region is likely influenced by seawater distribution, and dykes and associated deformation may also locally affect Se content of coals at the Shotton Surface Mine.
 Increasing demands for E tech elements, future developments in pyrite extraction and identification as a potential source of trace metals means that sites such as Shotton and coal mining regions such as Northumberland and others worldwide may host important Se concentrations and should be considered before operations cease production.

 Acknowledgments

-The authors wish to thank H.J.
-Banks Group, Gary Morgan and Michael Storey for providing samples, access and data for the Shotton Surface Mine.
+The authors wish to thankThe Banks Group Limited, Gary Morgan and Michael Storey for providing samples, access and data for the Shotton Surface Mine.
 The authors are also grateful to John Still for his skilled SEM technical support at the ACEMAC facility of the University of Aberdeen.
 Funding provided by NERC Security of Supply programme (grant NE/L001764/1).
+The authors are grateful for the thorough and constructive comments and careful editorial handling of Shifeng Dai and one anonymous reviewer, which greatly improved the manuscript.

 References